 As a general rule, get your credit in order before applying for a mortgage.
 You can visit a credit bureau near you to check for a credit score.
 Most bureaus offer one free copy per year of your credit report.
 Once you get your account, please review it carefully.
 Check for any incorrect figures and negative factors.
 If there are errors on the credit report, ensure you alert the reporting agency immediately.
 You might have to prove that claims are wrong by providing sufficient documents such as your payment history.
 If it’s an issue with identity fraud, ensure you file a report with your police department.

 A more significant down payment equals better mortgage rates.
 Why is this so?
 Typically, a lender is taking a lesser risk by offering you less money and ensuring you have more equity in the home.
 The LTV (loan-to-value) ratio factors in your down payment.
 The higher the down payment, the lower the LTV and the lesser risk the lender assumes.
-If you’ve not saved much for a down payment but are ready to buy, you can refinance into a reduced rate loan later.
-You only need to ensure the provided market conditions are favourable.
+If you’ve not saved much for a down payment but are ready to buy, you can refinance into a reduced-rate loan later.